hoangdzung/structural-probes/README.md

    The path to a new directory containing the results of the experiment will be in the first few lines of the logging output of the script.
 Once you go there, you can see dev-pred*.png: some distance matrices printed by the script, as well as files containing the quantitative reporting results, like `dev.uuas`, the unlabeled undirected attachment score.
 These will all be very low, since the probe was trained on very little data!

+1. Run an experiment using graph as input!

+        python structural-probes/run_experiment.py example/config/graph.yaml
+    In `example/config/graph.yaml`:
+    - `adj_matrix`: adj matrix of graph saved in numpy-format file
+    - `embeddings`: embeddings matrix of graph saved in numpy-format file

 ## Run a pretrained structural probe on `BERT-large` quickly on the command line.

 It's easy to get predictions on a sentence (or file of sentences) using our demo script and the pre-trained structural probes we release.
 We use `pytorch-pretrained-bert` to get BERT subword embeddings for each sentence; it should be installed during setup of the repository.